 10 time management strategies for web designers

-Grow your business by incorporating these tried and true time management techniques to get more results out of your workday.
+Grow your business by incorporating these tried and true time-management techniques to get more results out of your workday.

 1. Make your wellness a priority

 I’m guilty of letting this area slide when I have important deadlines due.
-I skip breakfast, don’t drink enough water (and too much coffee), and won’t eat the proper healthy foods to refuel my body.
+I skip breakfast, don’t drink enough water (and supplement with too much coffee), and won’t eat the proper healthy foods to refuel my body.